sam-shore/sous-chef/REST-API.md

-records | The number of these items ordered (sold or voided) in the hour | int sales_revenue | Total before tax sales accrued for that menu item. | decimal void_revenue | The total value of this item voided. | decimal quantity | The total number of this item sold. | int void_quantity | The total number of this item voided. | int
+records | The number of these items ordered (sold or voided) in the hour | int sales_revenue | Total before tax sales accrued for that menu item. | decimal void_revenue | The total value of this item voided. | decimal quantity | The total number of this item sold. | decimal void_quantity | The total number of this item voided. | decimal

 ## <a name="SalesByDay"></a>Sales by Day